elte-collective-intelligence/.github/profile/README.md

 ## Final Notes

 At the end of the semester, your work will be reviewed, and code from your branch may be merged into the main branch after evaluation.
 Be sure to follow all best practices, write clean code, and collaborate effectively within your assigned group.

+If any issues arise with GitHub, Git, or the Organization, contact me at [tamastheactual@inf.elte.hu](mailto:tamastheactual@inf.elte.hu).

 Good luck, and happy coding! 🚀